RawRapter/Data-Visualization-Projects/README.md

 # Data Visualization

 This Repository contains the multiple visualization Dashboards/projects.
 All the dataset , files and links used are provided in the Repository.
-It also includes visualizationa from events like "Make Over Monday" that happens on weekly basis.
+It also includes visualizations from events like "Make Over Monday" that happens on weekly basis.

 <hr>